Building Your Down Payment

 • Piggy-back loans

-You can fund your down payment using a second mortgage that closes with the first.
-Most of the time, the piggyback loan is for 10 percent of the home's price, while the first mortgage covers 80 percent.
-Rather than the traditional 20 percent down payment, the homebuyer just has to pull together the remaining 10 percent.
+You may finance your down payment using a second mortgage that closes along with the first.
+Most of the time, the piggyback loan is for 10 percent of the purchase price, while the first mortgage covers 80 percent.
+In contrast to the usual 20 percent down payment, the homebuyer will just have to pull together the remaining 10 percent.

 • Carry-Back loans

-In a "carry back" agreement, the seller commits to lend you part of his home equity to help you get your down payment funds.
-The buyer funds most of the purchase price with a traditional mortgage program and finances the remaining funds with the seller.
-Usually you will pay a slightly higher interest rate on the loan financed by the seller.
+In a "carry back" mortgage, the seller agrees to loan you some of his home equity to assist you with your down payment money.
+In this scenario, you would borrow the majority of the purchase price from a traditional lending institution and borrow the remainder from the seller.
+Typically you will pay a slightly higher rate with the loan from the seller.

-No matter your method of putting together your down payment, the thrill of owning your own home will be just as sweet!
+No matter how you gather down payment funds, the thrill of reaching the goal of living in your own home will be just as great!